10 best mixing bowls for essential kitchen tasks

-This is several kitchen essentials in one, and is ideal for small kitchens or to give to a student leaving home for the first time.
+This is several kitchen essentials in one, and is ideal for small kitchens or to give to a student leaving home for the first time, with several colourways to choose from.
 There are two bowls, a colander and sieve, as well as measuring cups and spoons.
-It all stacks neatly together, including the measuring spoons, so will take up minimal space, and it’s very light in weight.
+It all stacks neatly together, including the measuring spoons, so will take up minimal space, and it’s lightweight, too.

 The bowls have handles to grip, and non-slip bottoms.
 The largest is a roomy 4.5 litres, and it’s well designed – it isn’t too tall, despite its size, so the beaters from our hand mixer can be left to drip into it while fetching the next ingredient.

 We also like the flat bottoms on the measuring cups that mean they can sit unaided on the worktop, leaving an extra hand free.
 The smallest measuring spoon has markings for both teaspoons and tablespoons.

 The smaller bowl is 0.5 litres, and is good for tasks like making a sauce.
 It has interior measurements, too.
 The colander and sieve are good quality, with handles at the side.